-- Effective noise control measures must be in place and acceptable working hours must be kept; - Construction work will be restricted to normal working hours; and - Implementation of the Environmental Management Programme ("EMPr").
+- Effective noise control measures must be in place and acceptable working hours must be kept.
+This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays. - Implementation of the Environmental Management Programme ("EMPr").